kimdcottrell/foundation-six-pack/README.md

 7. Run `npm run dev`

-AND YOU'RE DONE!
+**And we're done!**

 A new browser window should appear that shows you http://localhost:3000.

 `./index.php` reflects what is initially seen on the page